Grave (band): Recent years (2008–present)

 In 2008 the band returned with their eighth full-length studio album Dominion VIII.
 Stylistically it stepped back to the band's old-school death metal roots.
 The next album, Burial Ground, continued the same style.
 In 2010, Fredrik Isaksson left the lineup and was replaced by Dismember's Tobias Cristiansson.

 In July 2011, it was reported that Grave was expected to begin recording their tenth album that fall and have it out in 2012.
 Titled Endless Procession of Souls, it was released on 27 August 2012, in Europe and in North America on the next day.

 Grave released their eleventh studio album Out of Respect for the Dead in October 2015.
 On 4 September the band revealed the cover artwork of the album, which was created by Costin Chioreanu.

 On 1 December 2017, Grave announced their split with their drummer for eleven years Ronnie Bergerståhl; six months later, the band hired Tomas Lagrén as his replacement.
 Grave has been in the process of working on a new album.

 In January 2024, both Tobias Cristiansson and Mika Lagrén parted ways with the band.
 Live shows were canceled indefinitely.

 In August 2024, the original line-up of Jorgen Sandström, Jens Paulsson and Jonas Torndal announced they would return to perform their first three albums in 2025.
 Lindgren later stated that the reunited original line-up had no further plans to tour or record.
-The reunited lineup played their first show in Stockholm on 5 April 2025.
+They reunited lineup played their first show in Stockholm on 5 April 2025.
+They are scheduled to play an "old-school" setlist at Maryland Deathfest in 2026.